Acevedo History, Family Crest & Coats of Arms

 Contemporary Notables of the name Acevedo (post 1700) +

 - Nicolás C. Acevedo (b.
-1906), American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1964.
+1906), American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1964.
 Puerto Rican ancestry

 - Nancy Acevedo (b.
 1949), American Republican politician, Delegate to Republican National Convention from Florida, 2004